MdNayemur/PHPcrud/README.md

 User Name: user <br>
 password: password <br>
 <br>
 It is a complete CRUD operation using raw PHP.
-Using the provided username and password, you will be able to insert and edit information and delete existing data. <be>
+Using the provided username and password, you will be able to insert and edit information and delete existing data. <br>
 <br>
 <b>The database file named "php1.sql" is included.</b>